-The Heroic Red Ring of Death occurs when a hero has pushed him/herself too hard physically and abruptly starts a physical breakdown.
+The Heroic Red Ring of Death occurs when a hero has pushed him/herself too hard physically and abruptly starts to break down physically.
 That one of these is coming may or may not be clear in advance, but when it starts, it will hit all at once.

 Causes vary.
 It could simply be the hero wearing him/herself out after a good case of Heroic Resolve — or Bottled Heroic Resolve — or it could be the consequence of using a Dangerous Forbidden Technique.
 Some works directly support this via Cast from Hit Points.
-Often caused by Phlebotinum Overload or Deadly Upgrades, especially if the hero is a Flawed Prototype.
+Often caused by Phlebotinum Overload, deliberately removing Power Limiters, or applying Deadly Upgrades, especially if the hero is a Flawed Prototype.
 It might be represented with burning Tron Lines, Tainted Veins, Volcanic Veins or turning red.
 If it's done on purpose, it may be a Heroic Sacrifice, but it is at least as likely to be accidental.

 Injuries sustained during Heroic RRODs should range between serious and fatal if left untreated (although rarely crippling), possibly leading to a case of You Are Already Dead, or Secretly Dying.
 Also a common cause of You Can Barely Stand.